PS 35001 Course Description

 - Papers or projects must be submitted no later than the last class day of the semester.

 Department approval is required for enrollment.
-To get approval, contact Professor Connie Mick at firstname.lastname@example.org prior to registration with a 200-250 word proposal of your paper or project.
+To obtain approval, contact Professor Connie Mick at firstname.lastname@example.org prior to registration with a 200-250 word proposal of your paper or project.
 Include a schedule of writing or research deadlines, such as the required conference with Professor Mick.
-Access will be given after this proposal is accepted.
+Registration access will be given after this proposal is accepted.